 Select New Event to schedule an event for all of the people in the current conversation.

-QUICK TIP: Go to the Integrations page and grab your Glip calendar feed so that events from Glip appear in your calendar application of choice (e.g., Google Calendar, iCal).
+QUICK TIP: Go to the Integrations page and grab your RingCentral App calendar feed so that events from the RingCentral App appear in your calendar application of choice (e.g., Google Calendar, iCal).

 Select New Task to post a task to the current conversation, whether it's just a few ad-hoc tasks or many tasks that are part of a project.

-You can assign the task to one or more people.
+• You can assign the task to one or more people.
 Just start typing a name into the Assignee field and a list of matches for you to select from will appear automatically.
-If you need to assign the task to someone that hasn't yet been added to Glip, just enter their email address and they'll automatically be added when you post the task.
+If you need to assign the task to someone who isn't yet using the RingCentral App, just enter their email address and they'll automatically be added when you post the task.